Stickykenny/TIA-for-htr/README.md

 # Installation

-It is mentionned that kraken only runs on Linux or Mac OS X. Windows is not supported.
+It is mentionned that kraken only runs on **Linux or Mac OS X**.
+Windows is not supported.

 The script will require to install multiple python library, they can be installed using pip :